hackersatbrown/api-morning-mail/README.md

 ## Deploying

 The code is deployed by pushing the `deploy` branch to a remote Heroku repository.
+These instructions assume the Heroku app has been already created (following this guide: https://devcenter.heroku.com/articles/nodejs).

-First you have to set up that branch with Heroku:
+First you'll need to be a collaborator on the Heroku app (see https://devcenter.heroku.com/categories/collaboration).
+Then you have to create that branch and set it up with Heroku:

     $ heroku git:remote --app api-morning-mail
     $ git fetch heroku